palladius/ricc-hugo-stack/content/post/202209-canary-deployments-on-gcp.md

 ---
-title: "Canary Deployments on GCP"
+title: "[Medium] Canary Deployments on GCP"
-description: How to achieve camnary deployments with multiple apps in a single repo.
+description: How to achieve canary deployments with multiple apps in a single repo.
 date: 2023-01-28T11:58:34+01:00
 image: images/riccardo-canary-ravenna.jpeg
 #math: 2+2